Get MindMirror AI

 Anti-Hallucination Safeguards

 MindMirror AI Study Mode uses strict anti-hallucination rules in its AI prompting.
 References must be to real, verifiable works.
 The system is instructed to cite only established publications and known authors, and to avoid fabricating titles, authors, or publication details.
 When a specific reference cannot be verified, the system uses descriptive references (e.g., "research in cognitive behavioural therapy") rather than inventing a fake citation.
+This makes Study Mode's references trustworthy enough to use as starting points for genuine academic work.

 How to Use Study Mode